 Translator : Ramachandra Deva

-This is my translation of Gopalakrishna Adiga`s Kannada poem “Kupamanduka”.
+This is the translation of Gopalakrishna Adiga`s Kannada poem “Kupamanduka”.
 It was first published in Vagartha, no. 18, now defunct literary quarterly edited by Prof. Meenakshi Mukherjee, well-known critic, and author of Twice-born Fiction.
 Vagartha-18 focussed on Adiga`s poetry.
 It contained, along with this translation, an article on Adiga`s poetry by K. V. Tirumalesh, and translations of “Bhuta” (“Pasts and Ghosts”), “Prarthane” (“A Prayer”), and “Enadaru Madutiru Tamma” (“Do Something Brother”) by A. K. Ramanujan and M. G. Krishnamurthi.

 “Kupamanduka”, written in December 1963, was first published in 1964 in Lahari, a Kannada poetry-quarterly, edited by Purnchandra Tejasvi and B. N. Shriram.
 It is interpreted variously as a poem addressed to a friend or God, lover, one`s own creative or better self.
 The original poem has a profound sadness–a deeply felt visada— in it, and a capacity to haunt the reader`s mind.